Olian04/Paramus/README.md

 Paramus.extend({
    id: 'object',
    init(initial: object) {
-      // Called when a new instance of Paramus is created with the storeType equal to 'object'
+      // Called when a new instance of Paramus is created
       // initial is the state object passed to Paramus }, get(key: string): any {